U.S. to add citizenship question in 2020 Census: Commerce Dept

 One person, Meyers said, told government interviewers: “The possibility that the Census could give my information to internal security and immigration could come and arrest me for not having documents terrifies me.”

-Citizen questions were on earlier censuses and are on more frequent population surveys that are administered by the census bureau.
+Citizen questions have appeared on the census in the past and are included on more frequent population surveys that are administered by the census bureau.

-The citizen voting age population is used to determine violations of Section 2 of the Voting Rights Act that protects minorities against discrimination, Ross said in memo about the decision.

 Ross said he met Census officials and considered arguments for and against the change made by interest groups, members of congress and state and local officials.